scylladb/care-pet/docs/build-with-java.md

 }
 ```

-As the name suggests, the `printMetadata` function will then print the metadata related to the `carepet` keyspace and confirm that the tables were properly created.
+The `printMetadata` function will print the metadata related to the `carepet` keyspace and confirm that the tables are properly created.

 You can check the database structure with: